putting a bank account in a trust

 To best protect your estate and avoid probate, have your trust drafted by an experienced estate planning attorney.
 It is very dangerous to create your own trust from a computer-generated “one trust fits all” form.
 The estate planning experts at Phelps LaClair can help you create a personalized trust that fits your needs and your situation, not a generic plan that fits the needs of someone else.

-We service Chandler, Mesa, Phoenix, Scottsdale, Glendale, and beyond.
+We service Chandler, Mesa, Phoenix, Scottsdale, Glendale, Tucson, and beyond.
 By attending our free webinars on estate planning, you can learn how to avoid the top seven estate planning mistakes and gain a free consultation!

 photo by Steve Buissinne| from pixabay.com on 9/1/2021 | used under the creative commons license | no edits made